fission/fission.io/content/en/blog/observability-with-opentelemetry-datadog-in-fission/index.md

 > Note: The package creation process can take a long time especially while building `grpcio`, so plesae be patient.
 > You can check the progress of this using `stern`.
-> In a new terminal window, execute `stern '.*' -n fission-builder` to see the status of package creation.
+> In a new terminal window, execute `stern '.*'` to see the status of package creation.

 Create Fission function using the package created above: